Egiob/csgo_forecasting/README.md

 - a model and a decision rule that is supposed to beat a particular bookmaker, only using the latter features.
 - some tools and simulations of what can be done in the field of Counter Strike odds prediction.

-You can find a whole detailled explanation of the content of the project (here)[report.ipynb].
+You can find a whole detailled explanation of the content of the project [here](report.pdf).

 If you have any questions feel free to contact me !

-You can find the whole report [here](report.pdf).